Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-Crucially, the Peregrine soliton can emerge even if the well is only present for a short time after the initial preparation of the mixture, and it is then switched off.
-Figs.~\ref{fig:fig2}(f,l) showcase a pertinent example, where the well was switched off abruptly 20 ms after the preparation of the atomic mixture, and the image was taken after an additional evolution time of 90 ms after the switch-off (see also the discussion in~\cite{supplement}).
-This comparison demonstrates that the continued presence of the well potential is not required: the well only serves to ``seed'' the relevant dynamics leading to the Peregrine generation.

-The possibility to trigger the dynamics in a controlled way is a powerful feature of our experimental setting, which enables us to produce the Peregrine solitons in a highly repeatable way, making it possible to study their time-evolution.
+Importantly, the PS can emerge even if the well is only present for a short time after the initial preparation of the mixture, and it is then switched off.
+Figures~\ref{fig:fig2}(f,l) showcase a pertinent example, where the well was switched off abruptly at 20~ms after the preparation of the atomic mixture, and the image was taken after an additional evolution time of 90~ms after the switch-off (see also the discussion in SM~\cite{supplement}).
+This comparison demonstrates that the continued presence of the potential well is not required: the well only serves to ``seed'' the relevant dynamics leading to the PS generation.
+The possibility to trigger the dynamics in a controlled way is a powerful feature of our experimental setting, which enables us to produce the PS in a highly repeatable way, making it possible to study its time evolution.
 The instrumental role played by the well is further elucidated through more elaborated numerical investigations of the impact of its characteristics provided in Fig.~\ref{fig:num_well_off}.